 Sanctions risk refers to the risk of potential threats or vulnerabilities that, if ignored or not properly handled, can lead to violations of sanctions regulations and negatively affect an organisation's reputation and business.
-The UOB Group is committed to complying with the sanctions laws and regulations in the jurisdictions in which UOB Group entities operate.
-UOB Group entities do not engage in any activity involving sanctioned individuals, entities, countries or territories, subject to the extent permissible by sanctions laws or if these activities fall outside UOB's risk appetite.
-There is no material change in UOB's risk of being subject to any sanctions laws.
+The Group is committed to complying with the sanctions laws and regulations in the jurisdictions in which the Group entities operate.
+The Group entities do not engage in any activity involving sanctioned individuals, entities, countries or territories, subject to the extent permissible by sanctions laws or if these activities fall outside management tolerance.
+There is no material change in UOB's risk of being subject to any sanctions law.